 Day 7: Go on a romantic sailing cruise

 It’s always a great thing to have an unplanned day when you’re visiting Maui. , in case there are any activities or areas you’re still keen to see.

 Enjoy a relaxing late breakfast today and then spend the morning snorkeling.

-If you enjoy physical activities, the 3-hour Maui Turtle Town Kayak and Snorkel Tour takes you to Makena Bay to see Turtle Town, an area known for a high concentration of Hawaiian Green Sea Turtles.
+The 3-hour Maui Turtle Town Kayak and Snorkel Tour takes you to Makena Bay to see Turtle Town, an area known for a high concentration of Hawaiian Green Sea Turtles.
 This tour offers various starting times in the morning.
-You’ll also get to snorkel along the way at some of the best spots, and will be given some snacks and beverages.
+You’ll also get to snorkel along the way at some of the best spots and will be given some snacks and beverages.

 Watch for sea turtles, eels, octopi, and other reef fish, then head to Turtle Arches and enjoy a bonus snorkel site with its underwater lava formations and frequent sea turtle sightings.
 Continental breakfast and lunch are included.